CrunchyData/postgres-operator/docs/content/tutorial/user-management.md

 ## Deleting a User

-As mentioned earlier, PGO does not let you delete a user automatically: if you remove the user from the spec, it will still exist in your cluster.
+PGO does not delete users automatically: after you remove the user from the spec, it will still exist in your cluster.
 To remove a user and all of its objects, as a superuser you will need to run [`DROP OWNED`](https://www.postgresql.org/docs/current/sql-drop-owned.html) in each database the user has objects in, and [`DROP ROLE`](https://www.postgresql.org/docs/current/sql-droprole.html) in your Postgres cluster.

 For example, with the above `rhino` user, you would run the following: